 Building Secure and Caring Relationships

 Positive relationships are critical for the healthy development of young children.
 Our teachers and staff understand early relationships have a profound and lasting impact on a developing child.
-A young child’s achievements in learning, language, social development and self-regulation occur through these interactions.
+A young child’s achievements in learning, language, social development and self-regulation are nurtured through these interactions.

 Toddlers develop the confidence to explore and take risks knowing that their teacher is there for them.
 They enjoy a safe and challenging play environment that promotes relationships and fosters physical growth and development, curiosity, and exploration.
 Toddlers learn through these interactions which enhance their cognitive, language, motor and social skills.